RoadieHQ/marketing-site/content/docs/integrations/datadog/index.md

 ## Introduction

-With this plugin, you can embed Datadog graphs and dashboards into your instance of Backstage.
+With this plugin, you can embed Datadog graphs and dashboards into Roadie Backstage.
 Datadog is a monitoring service for cloud-scale applications, providing monitoring of servers, databases, tools, and services through a SaaS-based data analytics platform.

 ## Add a Datadog card to the overview tab of the Entity Page